0xadrii/0xadrii/README.md

 ## Security portfolio:

+### 🔥 Highlights
+- Audited EIP-7002 and EIP-7251 for the Ethereum Foundation as part of the Pectra upgrade.
+- Participated in +20 audit competitions, with 3 first places and +10 top 5 placements.
+- Secured +$1B by submitting vulnerabilities via bug bounties.

 ### 🏆 Competitive audits
 | Contest | Type | Language | Date | Leaderboard | Report |
 | - | - | - | - | - | - |